idibidiart/AllSeeingEye/README.md

 After you install it from the link above you start browsing like you normally do and when you want to search for something you simply go to Chrome-->History and select Show All History at the bottom of the menu.

+###Storage Limit
+Since this extension stores everything on your personal computer, using IndexedDB in the browser, the number of items that can be stored has been limited to 10,000, so it will delete older items to stay within this limit.
+This is about 5 Gigabytes.
+You can change that easily in the code (look for the variable 'total' in background.js and change it from 10000 to any number but beware that each page takes about 500Kb average because we're storing the screenshot with all its glory, no compression.
+This can be made more efficient by making use of Blob storage.
+Look for dataURIToBlob function in background.js)